orhna/sfce/README.md

 # Short Form Content Extraction (SFCExtraction)

-An AI-powered Python project for automatically extracting highlights from Twitch stream recordings using multi-modal analysis: chat activity, video emotion detection, audio laugh recognition, and LLM-powered content understanding.
+An AI-powered Python project for automatically extracting highlights from stream recordings using multi-modal analysis: chat activity, video emotion detection, audio laugh recognition, and LLM-powered content understanding.
+Currently supports only Twitch.

 ## 🚀 What It Does